 Through his epic poems, Homer has played a hugely influential role in Western Literature.
 His classics of the Iliad and the Odyssey, stand at the forefront of the Western Canon of literature.

 Details about the life of Homer are scarce and different sources quote different variations about his life.
 The historian Herodotus places Homer as living around 850BC.
 However, other sources suggest Homer was born around the time of the Trojan war in the early 12 Century BC.

 The name Homer has been interpreted as meaning ‘he who accompanies, he who is forced to follow.’ or in some dialects ‘blind’.
 This has led to the opinion that Homer may have been blind.

-Despite the length of the Iliad and the Odyssey, it is likely that at least part of these epics were initially memorised orally.
-In antiquity, there was a strong tradition of poems being memorised by professional story tellers.
+Despite the length of the Iliad and the Odyssey, it is likely that at least part of these epics was initially memorised orally.
+In antiquity, there was a strong tradition of poems being memorised by professional storytellers.
 The two epics are amongst the earliest works to be written down and saved for posterity.
-At the time of the 8th Century BC, the Greek alphabet was just being introduced and writing was a new skill, that many didn’t posses.
+At the time of the 8th Century BC, the Greek alphabet was just being introduced and writing was a new skill that many didn’t possess.